Human rights centre

 1. your CV (two pages maximum)

 2. a 400-word statement explaining why you want to join the Clinic and what you expect to learn from it.
-The statement should include your preferred three module-based projects in order of preference.
-We will do our best to accommodate your choices
+The statement should include your preferred three projects in order of preference.
+We will do our best to accommodate your choices.

 Interviews

-Interviews will take place via Zoom during the afternoons of 10th and 11th October 2023.
-You will be allocated a time slot for a short conversation with the HRC Clinic Director and the Deputy Director.
-We will communicate the decision on 13 October 2023.
+Interviews will take place via Zoom during the week commencing 7 October 2024.
+You will be allocated a time slot for a short conversation with the HRC Clinic Director and the Deputy Director (and, if applying for the ADRU, the director of the ADRU).
+We will communicate the decision during the week of 14 October 2024.

 Important information

-• If you are taking part in any of the five module-based projects, you will also need to enrol in HU902 (Spring Term and two sessions in Autumn Term).
+• If you are taking part in any of the five module-based projects, you will also need to enrol in HU902.

-• Students are free to apply to module-based projects and to stand-alone projects at the same time, but note that the module-based projects will require approximately 8-10 hours of your time per week from late October to the end of June on top of the coursework for all other modules.
+• If successful in you application, you may be offered a space both on a module-based project and the ADRU.
+You are free to accept both commitments, but note that, from late October until the end of June, the module-based projects will require approximately 8-10 hours of your time per week, while the ADRU will require 4-6 hours of your time per week, on top of the coursework for all other modules.
 We recommend you do not overstretch your commitments.

 There are a limited number of places available on module-based projects.
 Accordingly, all students who wish to participate go through a selection process.
 If you are a postgraduate student and would like to participate in one of our module-based projects, you will be expected to submit your application first.
 Should you be successful, you will automatically be registered for the optional module HU902.